 Changing location while testing, turning off lighting or audio, speaking to or receiving aid from other individuals is strictly prohibited.

-Standing up, stretching, walking around, taking a break by living the room are prohibited during the exam.
+Standing up, stretching, walking around, taking a break by leaving the room are prohibited during the exam.
 If you require these activities due to a disability, you must submit the ADA Accommodation Request Form along with the current doctor’s statement to CCHI before you schedule the exam.

 STEP 3.
 Make sure that your computer meets these criteria: